mapto/sprks/README.md

 SPRKS is being developed at UCL Information Security Research Group and is supported by Intel and IBM.

-Check out the [wiki page](https://github.com/mapto/sprks/wiki) for more details.
+A game overview can be seen in the [docs](docs/) directory.
+Check out the [wiki page](https://github.com/mapto/sprks/wiki) for technical details.

 This project has been suspended due to lack of time.